fjnn/hvl-ele201/README.md

 There are **5 steps** in adding a page:

 1. Find the respective folder under `_pages`.
-2. Create the name accordingly such as `lX-TOPICNAME.md`
-3. Copy-paste the course content header:
+2. Create the name accordingly such as `lX-TOPICNAME.md` and copy-paste the course content header:
 ```markdown
 ---
 layout: single